When Jesus Returns: Two Reasons the Rapture Matters

 Attend a Bible-believing church where you can grow in your faith.

-On the other hand, if you’re already a child of God, I pray this message inspires you.
-When Jesus returns, let’s be producing spiritual fruit, waiting with expectancy, and looking up excitedly.
+On the other hand, if you’re already a born-again Christian, I pray this message inspires you.
+When Jesus returns at the rapture, let’s be producing spiritual fruit, waiting with expectancy, and looking up excitedly.